apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 [OAuth Token Exchange](../authentication/OAuth-ProtocolFlow-TokenExchange.html) protocol can now support ID token exchanges when CAS is running as an OpenID Connect provider..

+### Devlocity Predictive Test Selection

+[Develocity Predictive Test Selection](https://develocity.apereo.org/scans/test-selection) is now turned on for certain number of CAS unit test categories.
+This feature saves testing time by identifying, prioritizing, and running only tests that are likely to provide useful feedback during test runs and it accomplishes this by applying a machine learning model that uniquely incorporates fine-grained code snapshots, comprehensive test analytics, and flaky test data.

+To accommodate the machine learning model, CAS will also run its suite of unit tests using a fixed schedule.
+The scheduled workflow runs disable the predictive test selection feature and instead run all tests in the suite to avoid accidents and mistakes made when a test run is incorrectly skipped.
+As the number of runs increase, we expect the model to improve and learn more efficiently.

+This capability is provided by [Devlocity](https://gradle.com/develocity/) to the Apereo CAS project for free and is proving to be extremely valuable in cutting down test execution time and therefor resulting in a quicker feedback loop.

 ## Other Stuff